-How to backup G Suite data to Amazon S3?
+How to backup Google Workspace data to Amazon S3.

 Amazon S3 is a very affordable and flexible storage solution.
-It is probably the most-widely used cloud storage solution due to its highly scalability, flexibility, reliability and security.
-It is especially ideal for storing archived data.
+It is probably the most-widely used cloud storage solution due to its high scalability, flexibility, reliability and security.

-There are several solutions that can help you backup your G Suite data to Amazon S3:
+There are several solutions that can help you backup your Google Workspace data to Amazon S3:

 - Cloud-to-cloud backup solutions, like Spanning